gabrielb98/azure-docs-powershell-aip/Azure Information Protection/docs-conceptual/Set-AIPFileClassification.md

 In addition, this cmdlet does not support a service principal account in Azure Active Directory; you must run it interactively with a user account.

-Note: Currently, this cmdlet is in preview.
+Note: This cmdlet is currently in preview.

 ## EXAMPLES